owen-gibbons/owen-gibbons.github.io/plan.md

 - Years 6-8: Earn **CISSP**
 - Years 9+: Apply for **security architect** roles while continuing to deepen expertise in emerging technologies and business strategy.

+### Adapting to Opportunity
+While my planned path emphasizes building a strong foundation in network engineering before transitioning into security-focused roles, I recognize that real-world opportunities do not always follow a linear path.

+If presented with an entry-level or early-career security engineering role that offers meaningful hands-on technical exposure, strong mentorship, and alignment with my long-term goals, I would absolutely pursue it.

+My focus is not on titles, but on developing the deep technical understanding required to be effective in security engineering.
+Whether that foundation is built first through network engineering roles or directly within a security-focused position depends on the opportunity and the scope of responsibility offered.

 ### Changes
 Like any long-term plan, this roadmap will evolve as I grow and gain experience.
 I’ll update this page as it changes.
 Last updated: December 2025.